DCotterill/halixia-hugo/content/ma/swim-a-mile-2147.md

 layout: static
 ---

-Learn about swimming a mile
+Learn about swimming a mile.

 Dive into the healthy habit of swimming a mile, enhancing cardiovascular fitness, strength, and providing a refreshing full-body workout.